 The crypto industry has grown at a heart-racing pace.
-Sector growth is not just evident in the number of conceived companies and projects but also in the size of some of those entities.
-Binance is one major player in the crypto space that looks back on massive growth and touts a broad range of components, products and its ecosystem.
+Sector growth is evident not just in the number of conceived companies and projects but also in the size of some of those entities.
+Binance is one major player in the crypto space that looks back on massive growth and touts a broad range of components and products as well as its ecosystem.

-For a general overview of what Binance Coin is, rather than an explanation of its uses, check out: What is Binance Coin (BNB) and how does it work?
+For a general overview of what BNB is, rather than an explanation of its uses, check out: What is Binance Coin (BNB) and how does it work?

 History of BNB explained

 Binance conducted an initial coin offering (ICO) in mid-2017, launching its centralized crypto exchange platform shortly after.
 The exchange launched with the BNB asset in token form — an ERC-20 token built on the Ethereum blockchain.
-During those early days, the token served as a way Binance exchange users could pay less trading fees.
+During those early days, the token served as a way for Binance exchange users to pay less in trading fees.

-Binance launched its own blockchain mainnet in 2019, calling it Binance Chain (BC).
-Following the launch, Binance called for a token swap during which users could switch out their ERC-20 BNB tokens for BNB coins on the Binance Chain.
+Binance launched its blockchain mainnet in 2019, calling it the Binance Chain (BC).
+Following the launch, Binance called for a token swap during which users could switch out their ERC-20 BNB tokens for Binance Coin (now BNB) on the Binance Chain.

 However, the Binance Chain lacked the versatility necessary for developers to build upon because it was constructed in a fashion that focused on performance for trading activity.
-Solving the issue of limited potential, Binance launched an additional blockchain called Binance Smart Chain (BSC) in 2020.
+Solving the issue of limited potential, Binance launched an additional blockchain called the Binance Smart Chain (now the BNB Smart Chain) in 2020.
 The blockchain runs parallel to BC, although it serves different purposes.
-BSC has Ethereum Virtual Machine (EVM) functionality, for example, making it more versatile for building decentralized applications, or DApps.
+The BNB Smart Chain has Ethereum Virtual Machine (EVM) functionality, for example, making it more versatile for building decentralized applications, or DApps.

 What began as a simple utility token has grown into something far more sophisticated.
-The original aim of BNB was to pay cheaper Binance trading costs, but that was only the beginning.
+The original aim of BNB was to achieve cheaper Binance trading costs, but that was only the beginning.

 Currently, BNB has become a token that has its own blockchain and a wide range of applications.
-BNB was first launched on Ethereum as an ERC-20 token but was subsequently moved to the Binance Chain (now the BNB Chain).
-It serves as the network's native token and supports Binance Smart Chain (now the BNB Smart Chain).
+Binance Coin (now BNB) was first launched on Ethereum as an ERC-20 token but was subsequently moved to the Binance Chain (now the BNB Chain).
+It serves as the network's native token and supports the Binance Smart Chain (now the BNB Smart Chain).

-What is BNB coin used for?
+What is BNB used for?
 In short, a vast array of activities within Binance’s ecosystem.
-From usage as payment for fees on Binance Coin’s blockchains (BC and BSC) to collateral on Binance’s lending platform.
+From usage as payment for fees on BNB’s blockchains (BC and BSC) to collateral on Binance’s lending platform.
 Interested entities can also simply use BNB for holding and transferring value.

-BNB acts as a payment method for participants to pay for activity on Binance Chain and Binance Smart Chain.
-This can be as simple as paying fees for sending a BNB transaction.
-A more complex usage of BNB as fee payment might include paying for fees via BNB when using a DApp, such as a decentralized exchange (DEX) on BSC.
+BNB acts as a payment method by which participants pay for activities on the BNB Smart Chain.
+This can be as simple as paying fees to send a BNB transaction.
+A more complex usage of BNB as a fee payment might include paying for fees via BNB when using a DApp, such as a decentralized exchange (DEX) on BNB Smart Chain.

-BNB is also available as a method of fee payment for trades on Binance’s decentralized exchange, Binance DEX, which was built on Binance Chain.
-Hundreds of Binance Smart Chain initiatives are powered by BNB.
+BNB is also available as a method of fee payment for trades on Binance’s decentralized exchange, Binance DEX, which was built on the BNB Chain.
+Hundreds of BNB Smart Chain initiatives are powered by BNB.
 It can be used for decentralized finance (DeFi), liquidity pools, DEX trading and nonfungible token (NFT) marketplace payments.

-Additionally, BNB is used as a way customers of Binance’s centralized crypto exchange can pay lesser fees on the platform.
+Additionally, customers of Binance’s centralized crypto exchange can use BNB to pay lesser fees on the platform.
 A certain setting on the platform means that trading fees will be taken from users’ BNB holdings on the exchange at a discounted fee rate.
 However, this function of BNB may be subject to change in 2022.